 tagline: From openSUSE

-Since openSUSE 13.2 the release notes document is part of the openSUSE GIT at https://github.com/openSUSE/release-notes-openSUSE formerly we used the SVN at http://svn.opensuse.org/svn/opensuse-doc/trunk/release-notes/opensuse/ .
-RELEASE-NOTES-openSUSE.xml is the English master document.
-We now use the official DocBook style sheets for producing output formats; formerly we used yast.xsl and html.xsl for YaST and HTML output.
-If you want to help with writing release notes snippets, create draft snippets in Bugzilla using the "Release Notes" category, and consider to apply for SVN write access.
+Since openSUSE 13.2 the release notes document is part of the openSUSE GIT at https://github.com/openSUSE/release-notes-openSUSE (formerly we used the SVN at http://svn.opensuse.org/svn/opensuse-doc/trunk/release-notes/opensuse/). xml/release-notes.xml is the English master document.
+We use the SUSE DocBook style sheets for producing the output formats.
+If you want to help with writing release notes snippets, create draft snippets in Bugzilla using the "Release Notes" category, and consider to send GIT pull requests.

-The Localization teams translate the release notes in the suse-i18n SVN.
+The Localization teams translate the release notes in the opensuse.org translation SVN.